kpav33/30daysofweb3/notes/notes.md

 * We define a Schema for our GraphQL queries that defines what sort of actions we will be able to perform.
 * The subgraph manifest (subgraph.yaml) is where you can define settings for the subgraph.
 * Mappings use AssemblyScript, a strongly-typed language based on Typescript, and act like the resolvers in your typical GraphQL API.
 They are responsible for the logic that happens in-between an event firing from our smart contract and that data being organized into our schema.

+# Building your frontend

+## Web3storage
+* Web3.Storage is an easy-to-use API that enables users to store and retrieve data from Filecoin, a decentralized storage network built upon IPFS that allows anyone to buy and sell unused storage space.
+IPFS (InterPlanetary File System) is a peer-to-peer distributed file-sharing system for storing and sharing content like data, files, websites, and applications.